Theoretical Basis for a Solution to the Cosmological Constant Problem: The current situation

-Now, we just said that negative energy does not explicitly enter quantum field theory (with the exception of the negative energy of particles propagating backwards in time), but this doesn't mean that truly negative energies do not appear in this theory at the phenomenological level.
-In fact it is now well known that a particular effect of quantum field theory that is not present classically is that it allows for the local energy density to not always be positive definite \cite{Epstein-1}.
-The most easily accessible experimental setting which can be used to observe some manifestation of a state where energy density takes on negative values is the one where two perfectly reflecting mirrors are placed in a vacuum at a very small distance $L$ from each other.
-This experiment was first described by Casimir \cite{Casimir-1} who calculated that there would be a very small but detectable force equal to
+Now, I just said that negative energy does not explicitly enter quantum field theory (with the exception of the negative energy of particles propagating backward in time), but this doesn't mean that truly negative energies do not appear in this theory at the phenomenological level.
+In fact, it is well-known that a particular prediction of quantum field theory, that would not apply classically, is that the local energy density may not always be positive definite \cite{Epstein-1}.
+The most easily accessible experimental setting which can be used to observe some manifestation of a state where energy density takes on negative values is the one where two parallel mirrors are placed a very small distance $L$ from each other in the vacuum.
+This experiment was first described by Hendrik Casimir \cite{Casimir-1} who calculated that there would be a very small, but detectable force equal to

-pulling the plates together ($A$ is the area of a plate), due to the fact that some positive energy quantum modes are absent from the vacuum between the plates.
+pulling the reflecting plates together (where $A$ is the area of a plate), due to the fact that some positive-energy quantum modes are absent from the vacuum between the mirrors.
 This force was eventually observed in the laboratory \cite{Lamoreaux-1} \cite{Onofrio-1} and the results confirm theoretical predictions.
-It must be clear that we are not directly measuring a negative energy density with this setup, but only indirect effects of the absence of positive energy from the vacuum, which is assumed to imply that the density of energy is negative in the small volume between the plates.
+It must be clear, however, that we are not directly measuring a negative energy density with this setup, only the indirect effects of an absence of positive energy from the vacuum, which is assumed to imply that the density of energy is negative in the small volume between the mirrors.

-The realization that quantum indeterminacy appear to allow negative energy densities has led many authors to propose a modified version of the weak energy condition (equation \ref{eq:01}) that tries to take into account the fluctuations of energy which arise in the quantum realm.
-This is the \textit{averaged} weak energy condition
+The realization that quantum indeterminacy appears to allow negative energy densities has led many authors to propose a modified version of the weak energy condition (equation (\ref{eq:01})) that tries to take into account the fluctuations of energy which arise in the quantum realm.
+This is the \textit{averaged}, weak energy condition where $u^\alpha$ is the tangent to a timelike geodesic and $\tau$ is the proper time of an observer following that geodesic.
+Here we consider only quantum expectation values of the stress-energy tensor averaged over the entire world-line of the observer, rather than idealized measurements at a point.
+Consequently, this inequality does seem to allow for the presence of large negative energies over relatively large regions, if there is compensation by a larger amount of positive energy somewhere on the observer's path.
+It is not entirely clear, however, if even this relaxed positive-energy condition is respected by the predictions of quantum field theory.